The 4% Safe Withdrawal Rate in Action

 Figure 1 demonstrates the 4% Rule from a moderate 60/40 portfolio over time.
 You start taking $40,000 the first year and increase that dollar amount by inflation each year.
 Since inflation is assumed to be 2% in this scenario during the second year, you would take out $40,800, and so on.

-Note that although you start at 4%, because your portfolio has investment returns, the withdrawal percentage only very slowly goes up over time.
-The maximum withdrawal rate is about 7.5% of your portfolio a year at year 30.
+Note that although you start at 4% because your portfolio has investment returns, the withdrawal percentage slowly increases.
+At year 30, the maximum withdrawal rate is about 7.5% of your portfolio a year.

 What if you changed your asset allocation to a much more aggressive 90/10 asset allocation?